cosmic-horizon/committees/Community-Spend/Readme.md

 ## Charter Amendments:

-The Relayer Committee recognizes that over time, amendments to the committee charter may be necessary to adapt to the evolving needs of the Qwoyn Network community.
+The Aquifer Committee recognizes that over time, amendments to the committee charter may be necessary to adapt to the evolving needs of the Qwoyn Network community.
 The following process will be followed for charter amendments:

 **Proposal and Ratification:** Any proposed amendments to the committee charter must be submitted to the committee for consideration.
 After thorough review and discussion within the committee, a proposal will be presented to the Qwoyn Network community for ratification.